Hopac/Hopac/Docs/Programming.md

 ### Choose and Wrap

-If all we had was primitive alternatives there would be no point in the whole mechanisms.
+If all we had was primitive alternatives there would be no point in the whole mechanism.
 What makes alternatives useful is that they can be composed in various ways.

 Let's motivate the introduction of selective communication with a sketch of a